(To register for Baptism and/or Baptism class, see the form below)

 ….at St. Margaret Mary

-Baptism Class (click to see current dates) focuses on two main areas: (Online Registration form below)
+Baptism Class (click to see current dates) (Online Registration form below)

 This required class is held each month during the year provided to assist parents in their roles as primary spiritual educators for their children.
 Both parents are strongly encouraged to attend the class, whether or not both are Catholic.
 Godparents should feel free to attend, and your newborn is welcome.